 We do not currently have any post-doc opportunities.

-We are actively recruiting PhD students for the Fall 2018 semester.
+We are always recruiting outstanding students to our PhD program.
 We use a range of systems neuroscience techniques that include functional magnetic resonance imaging (fMRI), structural MRI, diffusion imaging (DTI), electromyography (EMG), high-density electroencephalography (EEG), and pain stimulation procedures.
 Incoming students will work on neuroimaging studies of motor and sensory function.
 Projects related to human and rodent imaging are ongoing.
 Tuition waiver and stipend support is available through fellowships and teaching assistantships in the department of Applied Physiology and Kinesiology and T32 Training Grant in Movement Disorders and Neurorestoration.
 Please send vita or inquiries to either David Vaillancourt at email@example.com or Steve Coombes at firstname.lastname@example.org.
 Information about our Ph.D.
 Program can be found here: http://hhp.ufl.edu/about/academics/phd/apk-phd-/

 We are always on the look out for motivated undergraduate assistants who are looking to gain terrific research experience.